Pandoors/Edmonds-Karp-Maxflow-Algorithm/README.md

 Every line represents a node, starting at 0.
 In brackets for nth node, there are nodes that are connected to this nth node, where - because graph is oriented - edges are "coming out" of this nth node and poiniting to all nodes in brackets.
+If there is no edges starting at a node, we simply leave "[]" brackets.

 Example:
 ```python